amritg9/Portfolio/Volunteering/Readme.md

 #### Music Production Club (founder)
 ##### 2022 - Present
 Because of my passion for singing, I founded the Music Production Club at my school; as a group, we have arranged, performed, and recorded successfully numerous times.
 Recently, we finished performing our rendition of "Mr. Blue Sky", and are working towards a series of summer sessions and performances.

+#### Other Volunteering
+##### 2018-2019
+I joined Lion's Heart volunteering (lionsheartservices) to volunteer for many community efforts.
+One of the efforts that really connected me was Color a Smile that works to distribute artwork to put smile to people's faces.
+With my innate passion for creating artwork, I created 97 colored artwork for this organization.
+[Letter of recognition]()